SEESolutions-it/DpdlEngine/README.md

-The DpdlEngine lite release is freely available with some limitations, and can be used to experiment the features of Dpdl and to develop small applications or utility tools.
+The DpdlEngine lite release is freely available with some limitations, and can be used to exploit the features of Dpdl and to develop small applications or utility tools.
 All auxiliary Dpdl libraries are released under the open-source GNU license.

 [DpdlEngine line Download](www.seesolutions.it/downloads/DpdlEngine_V1.0_release.zip)

 DpdlEgine lite includes: